Description

 - 1 teaspoon salt, more for sprinkling

-- 2 teaspoons cornstarch (optional, but thickens the sauce)
+- 2 teaspoons cornstarch (optional, thickens the sauce)

-Garnish with scallions, serve on its own, over rice, cauliflower rice, or with a whole grain.
+Garnish with scallions, chives or cilantro.
+Serve on its own, over jasmine rice or cauliflower rice.

 Instructions

-- Preheat oven to 425F ( If you don’t have a broiler, see notes)
+- Preheat oven to 425°F (If you don’t have a broiler, see notes about convection)

-- Cut the brussels sprouts in half.
-The brussels sprouts pictured here are ping-pong ball sized, so depending on size, you may need to quarter, or leave them whole.
-If using very very small Brussels sprouts, leave them whole.
-If extra- large, like a golf ball, then quarter.
+- Prep Brussels Sprouts.
+Trim and halve the Brussels Sprouts.
+The Brussels sprouts pictured here are ping-pong ball-sized, so depending on size, you may need to quarter or leave them whole.
+If using very, very small Brussels sprouts, leave them whole.
+If extra-large, like a golf ball, then quarter.
+Place the Brussels sprouts in a bowl with the red onion and optional dried red chilies, and pour just enough marinade over them to lightly coat.
+Save the rest.

-- Bake it in the hot oven, for 30 minutes, checking at 20 minutes, rotating if need be, and spooning a little of the pan juices over the chicken or tofu.
-After 30 minutes, double-check for doneness ( either use a thermometer, should read 170 F) or cut into one.
+- Bake it in the hot oven for 30 minutes, checking at 20 minutes, rotating if need be, and spooning a little of the remaining marinade over the chicken.
+After 30 minutes, double-check for doneness (use a thermometer; cook until it reads at least 170°F)

-- Broil for a few minutes to get the chicken skin deeply golden and crispy.
+- Broil for a few minutes until the chicken skin is deeply golden and crispy.
+(See notes)

 Notes

-If you don’t have a broiler and are using skin on chicken thighs, pan-sear the skin side over medium-high heat for 4-5 minutes (or until golden) before nestling in the sheet pan.
+If you don’t have a broiler, either pan-sear the skin side of the chicken over medium-high heat for 4-5 minutes (or until golden) before nestling into the sheet pan, or use the convection setting for the first half of the baking time (or gauge the convection based on level of browning ).

 If using tofu, either cut into “filets” ( a square or rectangular slab) about a ¾ inch thick, strips or cubes.
-Marinate the tofu, in a bowl for 10 minutes, or in a bag overnight.
+Marinate the tofu in a bowl for 20-30 minutes, or in a bag overnight.
 Season with extra salt.

-You can use skinless boneless thighs, or even chicken breast (reducing calories significantly) but cooking times will shorten.
-Check after 15- 20 minutes, and if chicken is done but brussels sprouts need longer, just remove the chicken (and foil) letting brussels sprouts cook until tender, probably the full 30 mins.
+Chicken: You can use skinless boneless thighs, or even chicken breast but cooking times will shorten.
+Check after 15- 20 minutes, and if the chicken is done but the brussels sprouts need longer, just remove the chicken, letting the brussels sprouts cook until tender, probably the whole 30 mins.

-You can cook both chicken and tofu for mixed households, keeping the chicken on one side of the pan and the tofu on the other side of the pan.
+You can cook both chicken and tofu for mixed households, keeping the chicken on one side and the tofu on the other.

-****To ensure good flavor -it is important to give the chicken and tofu extra sprinkling of salt.
+To ensure good flavor, it is important to give the chicken and tofu an extra sprinkling of salt.

 Szechuan Peppercorns add a unique flavor, but using to much will overpower.
 If unfamiliar, start with ½ teaspoon.
 If you’ve never tired one, just plop one in in your mouth and taste it.
 It has a very perfumy flavor and numbing effect on the tongue, adding interesting complexity!
 This may be very pleasant, or very unpleasant to you.
 This, for me was an acquired taste.
 You can absolutely leave these out and sub black peppercorns.